High-Risk Home Insurance Companies for 2025

 • Unrepaired damage

 Personal factors can also lead insurance companies to consider your home high risk.
-These include owning aggressive dog breeds, filing a large number of claims, having a criminal record or having a low credit score.
+These include owning aggressive dog breeds, filing many claims, having a criminal record or having a low credit score.

 States commonly affected by natural disasters, like those on the Gulf Coast and California, may require high-risk home insurance, which is more expensive than standard home insurance costs.